 Always try to get a good night’s sleep the day before you fly.
 At bedtime put a drop of lavender oil on your temple or pillow which may help you relax.

 You should also get some exercise before a long flight, preferably outdoors rather than in the gym.
-Go for a walk and get some fresh air and sunshine which will give your vitamin D levels a boost.
+Go for a walk and get some fresh air and sunshine (weather permitting of course) which will give your vitamin D levels a boost.

-In the hours leading up to the flight choose a moment to get your online check-in done and select your seat.
-You may want to research the best seat options for your class of travel.
+(5) Choose the best seat – It may be possible to pre-purchase an extra legroom seat before flying.
+Otherwise, in the hours leading up to the flight choose a moment to get your online check-in done and select your seat.
+You may want to research the best airline seat options for your class of travel.

-Get to the airport in good time and remain calm during the check-in and security procedures.
-Once airside do try and take a walk around the terminal to stretch your legs prior to flying.
+(6) Stay relaxed at the airport – Get to the airport in good time.
+Remain calm during the check-in and security procedures.
+Once airside do try and take a walk around the terminal to stretch your legs immediately prior to flying.

-Wear loose fitting clothing made from natural breathable fibres and dress in layers so that you can adjust to the varying temperature.
-Take off shoes on longer flights as ankles normally swell up a little.
-Keep your feet warm by using the extra pair of socks often provided by the airline.
+(8) Comfy clothing – Wear loose fitting clothing made from natural breathable fibres and dress in layers so that you can adjust to the varying temperature.
+Loosen shoes on longer flights as ankles normally swell up a little.
+We would probably advise against taking off shoes and walking around in socks.

 If possible bring your own water on board either by purchasing at the terminal or bringing an empty bottle through security and refilling at an airport water fountain.
 Do not fill from taps in airplane toilets as there is a risk of E-coli and other nasties being present in the aircraft’s water tanks.

-Try to drink water regularly throughout the entire flight, ideally 1 litre every 4 hours.
+Try to drink water regularly throughout the entire flight, ideally about 1 litre every 4 hours (that’s about a glass every hour).

 Avoid any drinks that can dehydrate you.
 That means no carbonated sodas, no alcohol and no caffeine (coffee and black tea).
 If you desperately need a caffeine shot then try green tea instead.

 Fennel tea and peppermint tea are good for digestion; redbush (rooibos) tea is good for circulation; chamomile tea will help you rest and relax.
-Do be aware that some countries (eg Australia) have strict import regulations so it may not be possible to bring unused tea bags through customs.
+Do be aware that some countries (such as Australia) have strict import regulations so it may not be possible to bring unused tea bags through customs.

-Eat lightly on board and avoid any sugary and starchy foods.
-If you are not keen on processed airline meals which often contain additives and preservatives then consider bringing your own food or at least some fresh fruit.
+(12) Eat lightly on board – Don’t overeat and avoid any sugary and starchy foods.
+If you are not keen on processed airline meals which often contain additives and preservatives then bring your own food or at least some fresh fruit.

 Alternatively, eat a healthy, light meal on the ground before the flight – avoid junk food or any foods that give you gas such as beans, corn, chick peas, cabbage, lentils or onions.
 In the air bodily gases expand by a third and the digestion process slows down.